Top Ten Common Reasons Why Self Storage Is Used:

 Let’s start with a definition – Self storage is an arrangement where individuals or businesses rent an area of space where they can store their goods safely and securely.
 More often than not, this is because the person or business does not have enough space to do so on their own property.

 So now you know what it is, but why specifically do people use it?
 Here are ten common examples of situations where people can benefit from self storage:

 1) Moving house: This is perhaps the most common reason people need to use self storage for personal use.
 Due to many factors, there is sometimes a gap between people moving out of their old home before they can move into their new one.
 When this happens, a temporary self storage unit can be a godsend.
 As well, when downsizing you may have large items such as furniture that you are not yet ready to part ways with, so it makes sense to store it somewhere for a while rather than have to throw it away.

 2) Renovating: When builders and decorators are in and out of your house all day long, this often equals lots of mess.
+Perhaps you are having a new extension added or a new kitchen fitted or even a disabled wet room installed.
 You may worry about your favourite pieces of furniture being permanently damaged by either having paint spilled on them or having them being scraped by tools etc. A self storage unit would be an ideal temporary solution to keep your mind at rest, and a cheap alternative when you compare it to having to replace your most expensive furniture!